expo/ex-navigation/README.md

 - `push`: add a route to the top of the stack
 - `pop`: remove the route at the top of the stack
+- `popN`: remove N routes from the top of the stack
+- `popToTop`: remove all but the first route from the stack
 - `replace`: replace the current route with a given route
 - `showLocalAlert`: show an alert bar with given text and styles
 - `hideLocalAlert`: hide an active alert bar